-- Your neighbourhood is also a factor.
+- Being in a safe neighbourhood.
 Look into crime rates and your distance from a fire station (living in close proximity to a fire hydrant or fire station can result in discounts).

-- Shop around and compare.
-A rate comparison site like LowestRates.ca gives you quotes from several top companies at once so you can make an informed decision.
+Even if you qualify for one or more of these discounts, make sure to shop around and compare for the best home insurance rates in Mississauga.
+A rate comparison site like LowestRates.ca gives you home insurance estimates from Mississauga’s top companies so you can make an informed decision.

-What are the best insurance companies in Mississauga?
+What are the best home insurance companies in Mississauga, Ontario?

 Some simple ways to ensure you are considering a reputable company is to do a Google search with the company name plus words like “scam” “scheme” or “fraud.”
 See if any news articles or complaints come up.
 You can also check with the Better Business Bureau to make sure there are no complaints filed against the companies on your shortlist.
-And finally, don’t be afraid to ask the agents or brokers any questions that come to mind — a reputable agent or broker will take the time to address any concerns rather than pressure you into a policy.
+And finally, don’t be afraid to ask your agent or broker any questions that come to mind — a reputable agent or broker will take the time to address any concerns rather than pressure you into a policy.